janetjoywilson/janetjoywilson.github.io/_posts/2017-01-14-I-love-words.md

 Try this on for size.
 Instead of saying “I have to go to work.”

-Say this [trippingly on the tongue](http://shakespeare.mit.edu/hamlet/hamlet.3.2.html) (a nod to [Hamlet](http://shakespeare.mit.edu/hamlet/full.html) ...
+Say this [trippingly on the tongue](http://shakespeare.mit.edu/hamlet/hamlet.3.2.html) (a nod to [Hamlet](http://shakespeare.mit.edu/hamlet/full.html)) ...
 I get to go to work.

 ![lifeisgood Picture]({{ site.url }}/images/blog/lifeisgood.jpg)

-I heard John Jacobs, co-founder of [Life is Good](http://www.lifeisgood.com/ ), when he was in Toronto last year launching their inspirational book of wisdom celebrating the power of optimism which is the driving force behind their beloved, socially conscious clothing and lifestyle brand and their new book called [Life is Good](https://www.amazon.ca/Life-Good-Book-Bert-Jacobs/dp/1426215630).
+I spent time with John Jacobs, co-founder of [Life is Good](http://www.lifeisgood.com/ ), when he was in Toronto last year launching their inspirational book of wisdom celebrating the power of optimism which is the driving force behind their beloved, socially conscious clothing and lifestyle brand and their new book called [Life is Good](https://www.amazon.ca/Life-Good-Book-Bert-Jacobs/dp/1426215630).

 Words are powerful.